Chloe Kim wins second straight halfpipe gold medal with dominant opening run

 Chloe Kim.
 We are not worthy.— Adam Rippon (@AdamRippon) February 10, 2022

-Queralt Castellet of Spain took silver with a score of 90.25 and Japan’s Sena Tomita captured bronze with a run that scored 88.25, both securing hardware with their second run scores.
+Queralt Castellet of Spain took silver with a score of 90.25 and Japan’s Sena Tomita captured bronze with a run that scored 88.25, both securing hardware with their second-run scores.

 Kim was the lone American in the final after Maddie Mastro, a two-time Olympian and medal contender entering the Beijing Games, failed to qualify alongside first-time Olympians Zoe Kalapos and Tessa Maud.